AdamaJava/adamajava/docs/qprofiler2/index.md

 ~~~~

 #### \<sequenceMetrics name="properPairs/notProperPairs" pairCount="...">
-The sequence metircs named "properPairs" or "notProperPairssection" lists statistic data of pairs count for each readGroup.
+The sequence metrics named "properPairs" or "notProperPairs" section lists statistic data of pairs count for each readGroup.
 Here, the The attribute "pairCount" is the sum of all reads marked as "firstOfpair" and "notProperPair"/"properPairs" but excludes unmapped, duplicate and discarded reads.
 Both metrics lists possible pair type: "F3F5", "F5F3", "Inward", "Outward" and "Others".

 ~~~~{.text}
 <sequenceMetrics name="properPairs" pairCount="...">...</sequenceMetrics>